SAMeh-ZAGhloul/OpenEMR-HL7-FHIR-API-Endpoints-and-cURL-Testing-Guide/OpenEMR_Alternatives_Analysis.md

-# OpenEMR Alternatives Analysis
+# OpenEMR Alternatives Analysis & OpenMRS Implementation

 ## Overview
-This document analyzes three open-source EMR/EHR platforms as alternatives to OpenEMR, considering the current limitations in OpenEMR 7.0.3.
+This document analyzes three open-source EMR/EHR platforms as alternatives to OpenEMR, considering the current limitations in OpenEMR 7.0.3, and includes a complete implementation of the recommended alternative (OpenMRS).

 ## OpenEMR Current Limitations